Highgrove House: Highgrove shops

-In 1992, the then Prince of Wales opened the Highgrove retail shops which sell products, including :Duchy Originals, for home and gardens.
+In 1992, the then Prince of Wales opened the Highgrove retail shops, which sell products, including :Duchy Originals, for home and garden.

 The shops are located in Tetbury and in London, where the products are available at Fortnum & Mason.
 A shop in Bath closed down in 2014.
-All profits from the sale of the products are paid to The Prince of Wales's Charitable Foundation.
+All profits from the sale of the products have been paid to The Prince of Wales's Charitable Foundation and later to The King's Foundation.
 In 2014, the shops began selling products online.